GreenhouseModding/bovines-and-buttercups-example-pack/README.md

         // You may read the mushroom type section to get more information on this.
         "custom_mushroom": "example:truffle"
     },
     // Whether the mooshroom can eat flowers.
+Accepts true or false.
     // This field is optional, will fall back to vanilla/other mod behavior if not set.
     "can_eat_flowers": true,
     // The vanilla type that this mooshroom type represents.
 Used for backwards compatibility.